Reflections on Caregiving

 Intervention

-I’ve attended all medical appointments with him from that day.
-He saw a neuro specialist, was diagnosed, and I’ve been by his side all the way helping him to adjust to his diagnosis.
-I researched all medical information and offered him a layperson’s explanation.
-He could choose to listen to what I told him or ignore me, but I gave him the details he needed to know.
+I’ve attended all medical appointments with him since that day.
+He saw a neuro specialist and was diagnosed, and I’ve been by his side all the way, helping him adjust to his diagnosis.
+I researched all the medical information and offered him a layperson’s explanation.
+He could listen to or ignore what I told him, but I gave him the needed details.

 Lives Intertwined

-“Two shall become one,” is the goal of marriage stated in the Bible and in our case that could not be truer.
+“Two shall become one” is the goal of marriage stated in the Bible, and our case, that could not be truer.
 There is no independence for either of us.
 Lynn cannot function without me.
 I not only manage all his medical care, but I keep him alive each day.
-Though he has sensation and slight movement in his muscles, he has no voluntary function in any limbs, or bowel or bladder control.
+Though he has sensation and slight movement in his muscles, he has no voluntary function in any limbs or bowel or bladder control.
 He cannot perform basic hygiene or dress.
 Shifting his weight, changing positions, scratching an itch, blowing his nose, or swatting a fly is impossible.
-He cannot move out of harm’s way relying entirely on his caregiver for safety, health, and comfort.
+He cannot move out of harm’s way, relying entirely on his caregiver for safety, health, and comfort.
 Our lives are grafted together in such a way that each decision that occurs impacts the other person in some manner.

 Call XXX-XXXX if Found

-I felt guilty for feeling this way; thankful for so many people who cared; isolated because I could not be around others who might cause me to bring home illness to Lynn.
+I felt guilty for feeling this way, thankful for so many people who cared, isolated because I could not be around others who might cause me to bring home illness to Lynn.
 I was always afraid I would get ill and not be able to care for him or lose my job and not be able to afford to keep up with bills.
-Each day I remained hopeful that I could keep up with everything that I needed to do because I had faith in God that kept me strong.
+Each day, I remained hopeful that I could keep up with everything I needed to do because I had faith in God, which kept me strong.

 How did I make it every day?

 The answer to that question is through my faith.
-I put my trust in God to keep us safe and just kept “doing.”
+I trusted God to keep us safe and just kept “doing.”
 I survive by taking life one day at a time and putting one foot in front of the other.
-However, the real secret to survival is living one minute at a time…because that’s what caregivers do, everywhere, every day.
+However, the secret to survival is living one minute at a time…because that’s what caregivers do every day.

 New Normal